Employees of Croatia’s Rimac Automobili attacked by racists in Zagreb

 The mayor of Zagreb Tomislav Tomasevic strongly condemned the attack.

 “I strongly condemn the racist attack on employees of Rimac Automobili.
 There must be no place for violence in our city, especially not for violence motivated by hatred of those who are different on any grounds,” Tomasevic wrote on his Facebook profile.
+The police are investigating the incident.